-One application for a retrieval warrant was inspected during the reporting period, the warrant was granted.
+Six applications for a retrieval warrant were inspected during the reporting period, the warrant was granted.

 2.1.8 Section 25(5A) Notice to be served on the Surveillance Devices Commissioner (as the Attorney General's delegate)

 Inspections revealed that the NSWPF complied with this requirement.